-(2) The people driven approach.
-This is the psychologist's approach to understanding human responses to situations of imposed organisational change.
+(2) The people driven approach drawn from the human sciences' insights into human reactions to situations of imposed organisational change.

-Given the popularity of Business Process Engineering - especially in the aftermath of the last recession - it is extremely interesting to hear what Michael Hammer co-author of "Reengineering the corporation" [and arch proponent and high priest of the BPR movement] now has to say on this subject:
+Given the popularity of Business Process Engineering - especially in the aftermath of the last recession - it is extremely interesting to note that Michael Hammer co-author of "Reengineering the corporation" has more recently described the people side to change as "the overwhelming issue".